apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Circle Snags First Stablecoin License Under EU's New MiCA Crypto Rules**
+**Steve Bannon begins serving 4-month sentence in federal prison for defying congressional subpoena**

-You can read more about it [here](https://www.coindesk.com/business/2024/07/01/stablecoin-issuer-circle-snags-mica-compliant-emi-license-for-europe/).
+You can read more about it [here](https://www.cnn.com/2024/07/01/politics/steve-bannon-report-to-prison/index.html).

 ## Requirements
 - Python 3.8